fvd2/rest-api-template/README.md

 RESTful API for managing user authentication and account management using Node.js, Express and MongoDB.
 It can easily be extended to serve as a back-end for web applications.
 It includes a testing setup based on [Jest-MongoDB ('Jest preset to run MongoDB memory server')](https://github.com/shelfio/jest-mongodb).
 The structure is partly inspired by the mflix API from MongoDB's 'MongoDB for JavaScript Developers' course (M220JS), which I recently completed.

 ## Usage
-1. Clone repo
+1. Clone repo and install dependencies
-2. Add values in local.env file
+2. Add custom values in local.env file
 3. Rename local.env to .env

 ## Functionality